 Your safety depends on your own good judgement, adequate preparation, and constant attention.
 Backcountry hikers should be in good physical condition and be able to survive on their own.
 Proper equipment and the knowledge of how to use it are essential for a safe trip.
 Your safety is your responsibility.

-Here are a few basics to help you get started:
+Some basics to help you get started:

 The following factors often result in backcountry emergencies in the Smokies: